CodifyPlatform/CodeData/1968 - Subchapter 6 Means of Egress.md

 ### **§27-386 Directional Sign Design**

-Directional exit signs shall comply with all of the requirements for exit signs in [section 27-385](:-/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress/§27-385 Exit Sign Design) of this article, and shall read "EXIT" with a horizontal arrow or arrows indicating the direction to the exit or exits.
+Directional exit signs shall comply with all of the requirements for exit signs in [section 27-385](/dashboard/NYC%201968%20Code%20(Vol%20I)/Subchapter%206/Means%20of%20Egress#§27-385-exit-sign-design) of this article, and shall read "EXIT" with a horizontal arrow or arrows indicating the direction to the exit or exits.
 However, when the arrow is below the letters, the letters may be three and three-eighths inches high and nine-sixteenths inch strokes, except in buildings and spaces classified in occupancy group F where they shall be at least five inches high with nine-sixteenths inch strokes.
 The arrow or arrows shall be red.

 ### **§27-387 False Exits**